wyattda/MSI-Hackathon/README.md

 - Go though job openings and fill out the [Google Forms](https://goo.gl/forms/po3EOlbtH7RJndw93) if interested.

 # Postman Scripts
 - There is a postman script which will give you capability to hit our Crime Reports API server and get live data.

-You need to get an `access-token` value which will be provided by MSI staff to you.
+You would need an `access-token` value which will be provided by MSI staff to you.
 Use that access token in `pre-request script` of the Postman Request and you are good to go.

 What API does?
-Hit: (CommandCentral API for CrimeReports)[https://api.master.commandcentral.com/api/cr/v1/docs/] for more details.
+Look into [CommandCentral API for CrimeReports](https://api.master.commandcentral.com/api/cr/v1/docs/) documentation for more details.

 ```
 NOTE: Postman script will only work within MSI Network.
 For offline work, please use Sample Data.